Disappearance of Rilya Wilson

-Rilya Shenise Wilson (born September 29, 1996) was an American child who was placed in the foster care system of the Florida Department of Children and Families (DCF), and was the centerpoint of an investigation into neglect and mismanagement in the organization.
-She was approximately four years old when she disappeared on January 18, 2001.
-DCF did not discover her disappearance until the next year, when she was not found living at the home of her caretaker and alleged godmother or grandmother, Geralyn Graham.
+On January 18, 2001, Rilya Shenise Wilson, a four‑year‑old American child in the custody of the Florida Department of Children and Families (DCF), disappeared from the Miami home of her caretaker, Geralyn Graham.
+DCF did not discover her missing until the following year, when routine checks failed to locate her at the residence.
+Her disappearance triggered a statewide investigation into DCF's oversight practices and exposed significant lapses in the agency’s monitoring of children in foster care.

-Rilya was placed into Graham's care by DCF after Rilya's mother, Gloria Wilson, had her parental rights terminated.
-Despite varying accusations regarding Rilya's parentage and how she came to be in Graham's care, the true relationship between the two is unclear.
+Rilya had been placed in Graham's care after her mother, Gloria Wilson, had her parental rights terminated.
+Conflicting statements later emerged regarding Rilya's parentage and the nature of Graham's relationship to her, and the exact connection between the two remains unclear.

 Details involving disappearance

 The last recorded welfare check of Rilya Wilson took place in early January 2001, by caseworker Deborah Muskelly.
 Rilya's caretaker, Geralyn Graham, initially told investigators that on January 18, 2001, an unidentified African-American woman claiming to work for the Florida Department of Children and Families (DCF) took Rilya for an unspecified evaluation; this was the last time she supposedly saw Rilya.
 Despite this, Graham continued to cash checks from the state for Rilya's care.
 She further claimed that Muskelly was aware of Rilya's disappearance.
 Graham was later jailed for identity fraud and Medicaid fraud for accepting payments on behalf of Wilson after she went missing.

 Authorities denied that any state worker had ever taken Rilya for medical testing.
 They claimed to have first learned of Rilya's disappearance on April 25, 2002, the date she was officially reported missing.
 In March 2002, Muskelly and her supervisor resigned after allegations of fraud surfaced.
 Muskelly faced forty-one criminal charges regarding her time with DCF, including grand theft.
 She pled guilty to one count of official misconduct and was given five years' probation; the remaining charges were dropped.
 She never faced charges directly relating to Rilya's disappearance.

 Manville Cash, a man currently incarcerated for auto theft and drug charges, was listed as the girl's "prospective father" on documents terminating her birth mother's parental rights.
 In early 2002, Cash told authorities he last saw Rilya at the home of Pamela Kendrick, Cash's aunt and sometimes mistakenly referred to as Graham's sister.
 Kendrick briefly had custody of Rilya in 2000 before she was removed amid allegations of neglect.
 In August 2004, Graham was charged with kidnapping and three counts of child abuse, and Kendrick with two lesser counts of child abuse.
 Kendrick testified against Graham at her trial, claiming that both of them had spanked Rilya with switches and had locked her in a dog cage and in the laundry room.